ilastik/ilastik/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+Please add a clear and concise description of what the bug is.

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+Please add a clear and concise description of what you expected to happen.

 **To Reproduce**
 Steps to reproduce the behavior: